 As a doctor, he graduated from the University of Santo Tomas.
 He practiced Medicine and Surgery while being an entrepreneur and chairman of DBP.
 He was all, a great family man, educated and has God in him.
 He taught how to love as he has received his countless blessings He made it possible to raise responsible social entrepreneurs, businessmen and educators as he was.

-To all his children and family, his legacy and services as the people’s doctor has impacted the most.
-He did not treat his being a doctor as an income, but service.
-His integrity, honesty and sense of fairness has without boundaries.
+To all his children and family, his legacy and services as the people’s doctor have affected the most.
+He did not treat his being a doctor as an income, but as a service.
+His integrity, honesty and sense of fairness have without boundaries.
 He loved everything in life, culture, arts, theater, sports, and chess.
 His thirst for learning and science is insatiable.
 He is a strong advocate of integrating sciences in everything in life.
 He is always humble, compassionate, and generous person.

 To this legacy, his children wanted to pay forward, as he already paved the way for them.
 In all their successes, their father has a part and influence.
-They are not just grateful for being a part of the legend, they want to live on that legacy, that someday, their own legends will rise.
+They are not just grateful for being a part of the legend, they want to live on that legacy, that someday, their own legends will rise.~Myrna D. Santos

 The Legends Beneath the Old Acacia Tree: